Before the storm

 In the aftermath, it appears Waynesville fared better than some towns in the area.
 But a majority of western North Carolina – and the southern Appalachian region broadly – has been impacted in one way or another.

 The country has rallied to provide aid, as it does, with measures of prayer, supplies, and logistical support that are sufficient for some and inadequate for others.
-Recovery is a marathon, and we'll see how the promises of assistance hold up as attention fades over time.
+Recovery is a long-distance race, and we'll see how the promises of assistance hold up as attention fades over time.

 Out of disaster, too, emerges the heroism of our neighbors, volunteering to run in while everyone else is running out, exemplifying the grace found in purpose through service.